A new approach to solving multi-order fractional equations using BEM and Chebyshev matrix: COM method for system of multi-order fractional ODEs

-Equations \eqref{eq33} and \eqref{eq34} can be solved for unknown coefficients of the vector $\pmb{\Psi}$.
+where $\pmb{A}$ is an $M(K+1)\times M(K+1)$ coefficient matrix.
+The system of algebraic equations \eqref{matrixform} can be easily solved for the unknown vector $\pmb{\Psi}$.
 Consequently, ${\bf{b}}(t)$ given in Eq. \eqref{eq29} can be calculated, which gives a solution of Eq. \eqref{eq14} with the initial conditions \eqref{eq16}.
-Once the vector ${\bf{b}}(t)$ of the values of the fictitious source at the $M$ internal domain nodal points has been established, then the solution of Eq. \eqref{eq1} and its derivatives can be computed from Eq. \eqref{eq11}.
-For every additional point ${\bf{x}}=(x,y)$ not coinciding with the prespecified internal domain nodal points, the solution may be computed from the discretized counterpart of Eq. \eqref{eq6} with $\varepsilon=1$ using the same boundary and new domain discretization.
-Note that in this case the matrices ${{\mathbf{\hat H}}_{pq}}$, ${{\mathbf{\hat G}}_{pq}}$ and ${{\mathbf{\hat A}}_{pq}}$ corresponding to previous internal nodes plus the additional points should be evaluated again.
+Once the vector ${\bf{b}}(t)$ of the values of the fictitious source at the $M$ internal nodal points has been established, then the solution of Eq. \eqref{eq1} and its derivatives can be computed from Eq. \eqref{eq12}.
+For the points ${\bf{x}}=(x,y)$ that do not coincide with the prespecified internal nodal points, the solution could be drawn from the discretized counterpart of Eq. \eqref{eq6} with $\varepsilon=1$ using the same boundary and new domain discretization.
+Note that here the matrices ${{\mathbf{\hat H}}_{pq}}$, ${{\mathbf{\hat G}}_{pq}}$ and ${{\mathbf{\hat A}}_{pq}}$ corresponding to previous internal nodes plus the additional points must be recomputed.